Part exchange my car

 How do I get a part exchange valuation?

-For more insight into your value using live sales data, get an instant, free valuation on Motorway before comparing part exchange offers.
+For more insight into your value using live sales data, get an instant, free, and fair valuation on Motorway to compare to your part exchange value.
 When you sell for more money than part exchange offers, you’re in the best position possible to choose your next car.

 Part exchanging a car